-Wholly dependent partners can receive either periodic payments for life equivalent to the rate of the war widows(er)'s pension under the VEA or its lifetime equivalent as a lump sum.
-The lump sum amount payable is determined by the age of the widow(er) (at their next birthday) at the time of the member's death.
-The maximum amount is payable where the widowed partner was aged 17 or younger and reduces for those aged over 17.
-This reduction is calculated using actuarial tables that account for average life expectancy.
+Wholly dependent partners can receive either periodic payments for life equivalent to the rate of the war widow(er)'s pension under the VEA or its lifetime equivalent as a lump sum.
+The lump sum amount payable is determined by the age of the dependant (at their next birthday) at the time of the member's death.
+Calculations of aged based lump sum payments are made in reference to a person's age through the use of Life Tables provided by the Australian Government Actuary.